James VI of Scotland (later to also be James I of England) was born in Edinburgh on 19 June 1566.

-Although the building here is new, the lane itself is not - it was here, at the junction of College Wynd and Cowgate, that that author Walter Scott was born in 1771.
+Although the building here is new, the lane itself is not - it was here, at the junction of College Wynd and Cowgate, that the author Walter Scott was born in 1771.
 Scott's family would move to nearby George Square shortly after - part of the exodus of wealthy residents away from Cowgate at that time - but the lane continues to be marked as a reminder of Scott's Old Town origins.

 The New Town development also led to the Cowgate achieving another notable feature - it became the first underground sewer line in Edinburgh!
 The artificial loch which had filled the valley to the north of the Royal Mile (where Princes Street Gardens are today) was drained, and the stream which fed it was re-routed around the other side of the castle rock, and was enclosed beneath the level of the roadway to wash away filth and waste flushing down the steep Old Town lanes.

 But the oldest surviving buildings of the Cowgate lie ahead of us.
-Firstly, on the right hand side, the Three Sisters pub and sports bar occupies the former Tailors' Hall, the original guildhall of the tailors of Edinburgh, one of the fourteen recognised guilds or trades of the medieval city.
+Firstly, on the right hand side, the Three Sisters pub and sports bar occupies the former Tailors' Hall, the original guildhall of the tailors of Edinburgh, one of the recognised guilds or trades of the medieval city.